MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 ## How it works

 * There's no additional cost for enabling the policy.
-You're charged only once for the storage of data in your kQL database.
+You're charged only once for the storage of data in your KQL database.

 When you **enable** the policy on your KQL database or table: